Beltrante/Locus-Website/README.md

 The project is divided into three main parts: Design, Backend, Frontend.

 ## Design
-Design in the large with C-IDM......descrivere cosa abbiamo messo nel design document: C-idm wireframes ecc
+Design Document contains the final output of our design process and contain the following sections:
+1. Table of Contents
+2. C-IDM Diagram
+3. Content-in-the small Tables
+4. Abstract Pages
+5. Commented Wireframes
+6. Interaction Scenarios</br>

-The design document is available [here](insert link here).
+The full design is available here [here](insert link here).

 ## Backend Technologies
 + [NPM](https://docs.npmjs.com/) is the Node Package Manager used in this project to download and manage the required modules.